 It’s important to note, that this treatment option also results in higher risk of developing kidney infection and is not recommended for patients with a history of heart problems.

 #5 Bacterial biofilms

 When your healthy bladder is attacked by pathogenic bacteria, your body deploys multiple natural defense agents to protect you from the invasive bacteria.
-However, it has been discovered that E. coli forms Intracellular bacterial biofilm-like pods that allows it to “hide” from your natural defenses and from antibiotic treatment.
+However, it has been discovered that E. coli forms Intracellular bacterial biofilm-like pods that allow it to “hide” from your natural defenses and from antibiotic treatment.

-Biofilms are microbial communities consisting of bacteria, extremely capable to self-reproduce and resist to antibiotics and natural defense mechanism.
+Biofilms are microbial communities consisting of bacteria, extremely capable to self-reproduce and resistance to antibiotics and natural defense mechanism.
 Many problems of treating chronic UTI with antibiotics stem from the inability of antibiotics and human body’s defenses to penetrate and destroy biofilms.

 However, in recent years clinical studies that combined antibiotics and biofilm targeting molecules (such as N-acetylcysteine marketed as NAC on Amazon) demonstrated most promising results in breaking down up to 99% of bacterial biofilms.